antonioguj/bronchinet/README.md

-# AirwaySegmentationFramework
+# AirwaySegmentation framework
-Framework to do airway segmentation from chest CTs using deep Convolutional Neural Networks.
+Code for airway segmentation from chest CTs using deep Convolutional Neural Networks.
-Implemented in Pytorch, using deep learning libraries i) Keras or ii) Pytorch.
+Implemented in python3, and both Pytorch and Keras.

 # Dependencies
-Need to intall the following python packages (recommended to use virtualenv):
+Need to intall these python packages (recommended to use virtualenv):
 - elasticdeform (>= 0.4.6) (from https://github.com/gvtulder/elasticdeform/)
 - h5py (>= 2.10.0)
 - keras (>= 2.3.1)